domingoclub/website/content/2021-03-18-about/_index.md

 In the meantime, we already use our first incubator prototype to make delicious tempeh that is now part of our daily diet.

 !!! notes "What is tempeh?"
-    Tempeh is an Indonesian fermented food product originally made out of soy beans, the taste evokes aromas of mushroom, nut and yeast. ¡Qué rico!
+    Tempeh is an Indonesian fermented food product originally made out of soy beans.
+The taste evokes aromas of mushroom, nut and yeast.

 ![Our tempeh after ~30 hours of incubation](tempeh-1.jpg)